 Control Panel Features Item Feature Description 1 Power Button The power button is used to apply or remove power to the server.
 Turning off system power with this button removes the main power but maintains standby power.
 To perform many maintenance tasks, you must also unplug system before servicing 2 Reset Button Used to reboot the system.
 3 Power LED Indicates power is being supplied to the system power supply.
 This LED should normally be illuminated when the system is operating.
-4 HDD LED Indicates activity on a hard drive when flashing.
-5 NIC1 Indicates network activity on LAN port 1 when flashing 6 NIC2 Indicates network activity on LAN port 2 when flashing 7 System Overheat LED Indicates an overheating condition in the system 8 Power Fail LED Indicates a power supply module has failed
+4 NIC2 Indicates network activity on LAN port 2 when flashing 5 Power Fail LED Indicates a power supply module has failed.
+The second power supply module will take the load and keep the system running but the failed module will need to be replaced.
+Refer to Chapter 6 for details on replacing the power supply.
+This LED should be off when the system is operating normally.
+6 NIC2 Indicates network activity on LAN port 2 when flashing 7 NIC1 Indicates network activity on LAN port 1 when flashing 8 Information LED See the table below for the status shown by this LED.